broken-byte/HR_test_environment_with_solutions/readMe.md

 6. Specify your SDK.
 This synchronizes your IDE with the virtual environment we created in step 3.

-    in Pycharm, simply go to Preferences -> Project -> Project Interpreter and python interpreter drop down select the Python source that lies in your virtual env directory.
-Mine is in env/bin/python
+    in Pycharm, simply go to Preferences -> Project -> Project Interpreter and in the python interpreter drop down select the Python source that lies in your virtual env directory.
+Mine is in env/bin/python.

 5. You're all set! :)